Hot Nigga

-"Hot Nigga" (censored on the album as "Hot N*gga", edited for radio as "Hot Boy" or "Hot Ni") is the debut single by American rapper Bobby Shmurda.
-It was released for digital download on July 25, 2014 by Epic Records and GS9 as the lead single from Shmurda's debut EP Shmurda She Wrote.
+"Hot Nigga" censored on the album as "Hot N*gga", edited for radio as "Hot Boy" or "Hot Ni-" is the debut single by American rapper Bobby Shmurda.
+It was released for digital download on July 25, 2014, by Epic Records and GS9 as the lead single from Shmurda's debut EP Shmurda She Wrote.
 The song includes production from Jahlil Beats, which was originally used by Lloyd Banks for his 2012 song, "Jackpot".

 The music video contains a choreography that was later named the "Shmoney dance".
 The song and the video became popular in 2014 among Vine users, which led to the "Shmoney dance" phenomenon.
 Additionally, several unofficial remixes by various rappers have been made.
 The song has peaked at number six on the US Billboard Hot 100 chart, becoming the artist's first and only top 10 single in the United States.
 "Hot Nigga" was a commercial success, being certified Platinum in the United States.

 Music video

 The official music video was uploaded to Shmurda's Vevo account on August 1, 2014.
 The video was made in the spring of 2014 and was originally uploaded on Maine Fetti's YouTube on March 28, 2014.
-It was recorded in East Flatbush, Brooklyn and the video on his Vevo channel has received over 800 million views on YouTube as of July 2022.
+It was recorded in East Flatbush, Brooklyn.